 Frequently Asked Questions About the Common Cold

-The common cold is easily spread through the cold virus.
-Read answers to common questions about the common cold.
+The common cold virus is easily spread.
+Here are answers to basic questions about the common cold.

 1. What is the difference between a cold and the flu?

 Although the flu and the common cold are both respiratory illnesses, they are caused by different viruses.
 Because they have similar symptoms, it can be difficult to tell them apart.
 But generally, cold symptoms are much milder than flu.